suanTech/project-managed-app/README.md

 * live demo <a href="https://tiny-post-app.vercel.app/" target="_blank" rel="noopener">here</a>

-To log in as a guest, enter details below:
+To log in as a guest:

 email: user@email.com
 password: password